Benjamin-Lee/cookiecutter-pandoc-paper/README.md

 ## Features

-- Easily supports multiple authors
-- Use one or two column layout
+- Use either one or two column layout
-- Optional double spacing and line numbering
+- Support for double spacing and line numbering
 - Customizable font size and margins
 - APA, AMA, MLA, CMS, IEEE, Nature, and ACS citation styles out of the box
+- Grammar checking (and fixing!) via [Textlint](https://textlint.github.io)
+- Preconfigured scripts for PDF and Word file generation (via `npm run pdf` and `npm run docx`)

 ## Usage